 • Write supplemental essays that maximize admissions chances by adding value to your child’s application

-• Write, rewrite, revise, reorganize, and reformat extra-curricular lists to optimize admissions chances
+• Write, rewrite, revise, reorganize, and reformat extracurricular lists to optimize admissions chances

 • Prepare for SAT, ACT, and AP exams